todogroup/todogroup.org/content/en/blog/sc-summary-notes-2023-part-1.md

 ## Steering Committee Achievements

-Update TODO Charters and Build Ambassador Program
+### Update TODO charters and build Ambassador Program

 After months of hard work and discussions, the Steering Committee has developed a new version of the TODO charters.
 The decision to make these